-- Retaliation is prohibited by both NAU and Title IX. - Retaliation against any individual for making a complaint under this policy, for opposing sexual misconduct or harassment, or for participating in any investigation of any claim is strictly prohibited.

-- Any person who engages in retaliatory conduct or reprisals in response to a claim of sexual misconduct will be subject to appropriate corrective action, which may include discipline up to and including termination of employment or permanent suspension of a student. - Retaliation should be promptly reported to the Title IX Coordinator or the campus director.
+- Retaliation is prohibited by both NAU and Title IX. - Retaliation against any individual for making a complaint under this policy, for opposing sexual misconduct or harassment, or for participating in any investigation of any claim is strictly prohibited. - Any person who engages in retaliatory conduct or reprisals in response to a claim of sexual misconduct will be subject to appropriate corrective action, which may include discipline up to and including termination of employment or permanent suspension of a student. - Retaliation should be promptly reported to the Title IX coordinator or human resources.